lexibank/acd/docs/talk.md

 ## Conclusion

-"Panta Rei" - and now is the time to influence the future by formulating research questions making use of ACD!
+"Panta Rei" - and now is the time to influence the future by formulating research questions making use of ACD - and the CLDF data will at least give us a starting point to address opportunities and challenges with a good toolset!